 China:

 We had a student from China in one class.
 Her mom shared about China and her trip there to get her daughter.
 Then she had the kids paint Chinese characters.
+She had them pre-drawn with pencil.
 Great idea!

 Of course we did the flag as well.
 I also read a book called Orange Peel's Pocket.